 But the children are only entitled to one-third of the estate divided equally between them if:

 Children have no absolute right to inherit their parent's estate if the deceased parent has made a valid will.
-However, if a child considers that he/she has not been adequately provided for, he/she may make an application to court.
-The child need not be a minor or be dependent in order to use this procedure.
-The court has to decide if the parent has "failed in his moral duty to make proper provision for the child in accordance with his means".
+However, if a child considers that they have not been adequately provided for, they may make an application to court.
+The child need not be a minor or be dependent to do this.
+The court has to decide if the parent has "failed in their moral duty to make proper provision for the child in accordance with their means".

 Each case is decided on its merits and the court looks at the situation from the point of view of a "prudent and just" parent.
-Should the court order that some provision be made for a child or children from the estate of the deceased, such an order can reduce the entitlement of the surviving civil partner to a legal right share.
+If the court orders that some provision be made for a child or children from the estate of the deceased, this order can reduce the entitlement of the surviving civil partner to a legal right share.

-Anyone considering challenging a will on these grounds should get legal opinion before applying to the court.
+Anyone considering challenging a will on these grounds should get legal advice before applying to the court.

 You can find information on how marriage affects inheritance in our document on marital status and inheritance.